rackerlabs/rackspace-how-to/content/rackspace-email/secure-an-existing-custom-control-panel-site.md

    <img src="{% asset_path rackspace-email/secure-an-existing-custom-control-panel-site/company_info.png %}"/>

-6. You will be presented with instructions to update the DNS entry for your site with new information.
+6. Instructions to update the DNS entry for your site with new information appears.
 Copy these instructions by clicking **Copy Instructions** before clicking **Ok, Got It**.

    <img src="{% asset_path rackspace-email/secure-an-existing-custom-control-panel-site/dns_info.png %}"/>